Counting Patterns in Degenerate Graphs in Constant Space: Introduction

 \subsection{Paper Organization}

-We begin with preliminaries, introducing the necessary definitions, notations, and background.
-In ~\Cref{sec:treedepth}, we define DAG treedepth, followed by its structural properties in~\Cref{sec:propertydtd}.
-We then identify obstructions for DAG treedepth 0, 1, and 2 in ~\Cref{sec:dtdobstraction}, provide application of DAG treedepth in \Cref{sec:appdtd} and present constant-space algorithms for computing $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$ in ~\Cref{sec:dtdconstant}.
+We begin with the necessary preliminaries, introducing the definitions, notation, and background used throughout the paper.
+In \Cref{sec:treedepth}, we define DAG treedepth and prove \Cref{thm:dtdalgo}.
+We then identify the obstructions for DAG treedepth $0$, $1$, and $2$ in \Cref{sec:dtdobstraction}.
+Subsequently, in \Cref{sec:dtdlower}, we establish conditional lower bounds for counting patterns in cubic time using constant space.
+In \Cref{sec:dtdconstant}, we present constant-space algorithms for computing $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$.

-In ~\Cref{sec:treewidth}, we shift focus to DAG treewidth.
-We present key properties of DAG treewidth in ~\Cref{sec:dtwproperty}, and use these to design faster algorithms for counting $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$ along with some other additional results in ~\Cref{sec:dtwfast}.
+We then shift our focus to DAG treewidth in \Cref{sec:treewidth}.
+In \Cref{sec:dtwproperty}, we present key properties of DAG treewidth, which are subsequently used in \Cref{sec:dtwfast} to design faster algorithms for computing $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$, along with several additional results.
+Finally, in \Cref{sec:connection}, we establish relationships between DAG treedepth and treedepth, as well as between DAG treewidth and treewidth.